savsw/auto-git/README.md

 ==============
 The idea behind MAX versioning is that every commit accomplishes one of three possible tasks: a Milestone, feAture, or fiX.
-MAX version numbers are three integer values separated by dots.  example: 0.2.14  The first value indicates the Milestone, the second the feAture and the final value represents the fiX.
+MAX version numbers are three integer values separated by dots.
+Example: `0.2.14`.
+The first value indicates the Milestone, the second the feAture and the final value represents the fiX.

 A milestone is a point of total completion of a project.
 It's a major release.